sonic-net/DASH/test/docs/dash-test-maturity-stages.md

 This stage verifies that the SONiC-DASH northbound API can correctly access a Fake SAI layer starting at the northbound SONiC API.
 This stage is distinguished by:

-* Functional ASIC sync daemon or `syncd` which translates ASIC-DB (conceptional SAI objects) into SAI library calls
+* Functional ASIC sync daemon or `syncd` which translates ASIC_DB (conceptional SAI objects) into SAI library calls
 * Fake `libsai` library linked at runtime to the `syncd` daemon.

 ### SONiC-DASH Stack Testing Stage 5 - Northbound through syncd to Fake SAI
 This is identical to [Dataplane Testing Stage 5: DUT configuration via SONiC Northbound API](#dataplane-testing-stage-5-dut-configuration-via-sonic-northbound-api) and represents the convergence of the dataplane and northbound API/SONiC stack.
-The diagram below is repeated from above.
+The content below is repeated from above.

 ![dash-test-maturity-stages-dut-config-north](../images/dash-test-maturity-stages-dut-config-north.png)